Image: NASA/JPL/University of Arizona

 Chuck was duly embarrassed.
 Skip lowered his head a little, so maybe he was as well.
 Both kept their mouths shut, but the shock of mortification quickly passed.
 Skip smirked, head still down, and walked out of the store.

-By the end of July it had become apparent that the volume of business at Candy Too was more than the three of us could reasonably handle.
+By the end of July it had become apparent the volume of business at Candy Too was more than the three of us could reasonably handle.
 We needed to hire some help.

 Our first hire was a fat junior-high kid named Alvin Booth.
 He lasted roughly a week, eating his weight in stolen candy bars between brief stints of stocking shelves.
 Mom caught him, fired him, then opted for a little frontier justice: she called Alvin's mom and told her to come get him.
 Mrs. Booth dragged Alvin out of the store by his ear, uttering those immortal words, "Just wait'll your father gets home!"

 Mom was reluctant to hire another helper after being robbed by Alvin, but she had no choice.
 The help wanted sign went back in the window.
 A couple of kids inquired within, and Mom wound up hiring a girl named Marcy Burns.
-She was dark-haired, cute and sixteen, and man did I have a crush on her.
+She was dark-haired, cute and 16, and man did I have a crush on her.
 She'd really grown up over the summer, if you get my meaning.
 She worked the counter mostly, and got along well with the customers.

-Mom soon noticed that Chuck and I were both interested in Marcy.
+Mom soon noticed Chuck and I were both interested in Marcy.
 "She's jailbait," Mom said.
 "So don't even think about it."

 Mom ruled me, the house and the store, so I was obliged to obey.
 But Chuck had other ideas, and he wasn't the only one.
 Marcy seemed to have a crush on Chuck, and the flirting went in both directions.
 I was jealous; I started to get short with Marcy, not that she cared.
 She was too busy concentrating on Chuck.